Environmental policy of China: Policy jurisdiction

-The Ministry of Environmental Protection (MEP), formerly the State Environmental Protection Administration (SEPA), is a cabinet-level ministry in the executive branch of the Chinese Government that is responsible for implementing environmental policies, as well as the enforcement of environmental laws and regulations.
-The Ministry is tasked with protecting China's air, water, and land from pollution and contamination.
-Directly under the State Council, it is empowered and required by law to implement environmental policies and enforce environmental laws and regulations.
-Complementing its regulatory role, it funds and organizes research and development.
+China's State Environmental Protection Agency was raised to ministry level in 2008, and renamed the Ministry of Ecology and Environment (MEP).
+Until 2018, it was responsible for implementing environmental policies, as well as the enforcement of environmental laws and regulations.
+The Ministry was tasked with protecting China's air, water, and land from pollution and contamination.
+Complementing its regulatory role, it funded and organized research and development.